testmailtt/webhook.site/docs/custom-actions/action-types.md

 `//employee[contains(@id, "2")]`                  | Employee within any parent element where id contains "2"    | Ann

 For more examples, see [W3CSchools](https://www.w3schools.com/xml/xml_xpath.asp) or [XPath Cheatsheet](https://devhints.io/xpath)

+### Replace Text

+An action that allows replacing multiple inputs to a string with specified replacements.
+Additionally, Webhook.site will replace all variables in the source text as well as the text being replaced, and the replacement.

 ## Network